muntasimulhaque/muntasimulhaque.github.io/index.md

 #### Training and Certification

 * **Python**
+    * Introduction to Data Visualization with Matplotlib (DataCamp)
     * Python Data Fundamentals (DataCamp)
         * Exploratory Data Analysis in Python (DataCamp)
         * Introduction to Statistics in Python (DataCamp)